chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ## 6. Your own board game app: HTML

-//TODO: update demo game link

 Similar to the demo game, take your design as a starting point and create the respective **two HTML documents**.
 These documents should **only** contain HTML, no CSS or JavaScript.
-To get an idea on the expected amount of content (it is not a lot!), check [`game.html`](https://github.com/chauff/Web-Teaching/blob/master/demo-code/balloons-game/public/game.html) and [`splash.html`](https://github.com/chauff/Web-Teaching/blob/master/demo-code/balloons-game/public/splash.html) of the demo board game.
+To get an idea of the expected amount of content (it is not a lot!), take a look at our demo game's [`game.html`](https://github.com/chauff/balloons-game/blob/master/public/game.html) and [`splash.html`](https://github.com/chauff/balloons-game/blob/master/public/splash.html).
 Ignore the few lines of code loading JavaScript and CSS files, these will be covered in the two later assignments.